-Although 802.11ac will be faster then 802.11n, it is not going to give you a Gigabit of throughput.
+Although 802.11AC WiFi will be faster than 802.11n, it is not going to give you a Gigabit of throughput.
 True, 802.11ac access points working with 802.11ac devices will give you faster data transmission feeds than 802.11n.
 Wi-Fi Certified 802.11ac can deliver data rates up to more than double those of a typical 802.11n network.
 Practically speaking, "this means a network can support simultaneously streaming multiple HD-quality videos to multiple devices."

 Fair enough, but in practice you're not likely to see an 802.11ac reach its theoretical maximum of 1.3 Gigabit per second (Gbps).
 That's because the conditions you need to reach that speed requires a laboratory not your office.

 To reach the highest speeds you need three data-streams, each of which can run up to 433 Megabits per second (Mbps).
 A typical 802.11ac access point can support up to eight data streams.
 Client devices must only support one.

 The "unofficial" 802.11ac devices that have been shipping in 2013/2014, and the first generation of the standard 802.11ac devices aren't likely to hit these speeds even on a testbed.
 Some of the fastest speed recorded to date, came from a Netgear router, which hit a high of 331Mbps.
 That's great, but it's not gigabit great.
 It is, however, a lot faster than you'll see then with any combination of 802.11n gear.